kunaltelangi/prodat/docs/env-setup.rst

 Bringing Your Own Environment
 ---------------------------------

-There are two ways to write your own enviornment: with or without a Datmo base image.
+There are two ways to write your own enviornment: with or without a prodat base image.

-Datmo base images aim to efficiently serve as a foundation for environments, including an operating system, necessary system level drivers, as well as a programming language, package, and workspaces.
-Datmo base images are tested and reliable, but the user has the option to bring their own as well if they would prefer.
+prodat base images aim to efficiently serve as a foundation for environments, including an operating system, necessary system level drivers, as well as a programming language, package, and workspaces. prodat base images are tested and reliable, but the user has the option to bring their own as well if they would prefer.

-**A) With a datmo base image:**
+**A) With a prodat base image:**

 We have created public base images for all permutations of the following:
     - Languages: Python 2.7, Python 3.5, R
     - System Drivers: CPU, GPU (nvidia)

-The datmo team maintains these images and ensures they will serve as a stable base for building environments on top of.
+The prodat team maintains these images and ensures they will serve as a stable base for building environments on top of.
 To use one of them, you'll need to call one of them using ``FROM`` at the top of the Dockerfile.

-**1. Open a blank text file, and save it with the name** ``Dockerfile`` **in the** ``/datmo_environment`` **directory**
+**1. Open a blank text file, and save it with the name** ``Dockerfile`` **in the** ``/prodat_environment`` **directory**

 **2. Designate a base image**

 At the top of your Dockerfile, you will need a line of the following format:

-    ``FROM datmo/python-base:z``
+    ``FROM prodat/python-base:z``

     .. note::